Santa Inoue: Other works

 In 1995, Mon Mon was serialized in Manga Pachinker published by Byakuya Shobo, Tirauchi Kantaro was serialized in Rockin' on Japan, and Born 2 Die was serialized in Quick Japan by Ota Shuppan.
 A short story compilation entitled Santa Inoue was published by Shodensha under the Feel Comics line and in the same year of 1996.
 In 1997 Mon Mon was finally published by Byakuya Shobo.
 Born 2 Die, an urban action drama, was published by Ota Shuppan in 1998.
 In 2002, the second compilation book was published, Santa Inoue2.

 Inoue made a brief appearance on the American show Extreme Makeover: Home Edition in 2004 where he painted a manga/anime-themed mural in one of the bedrooms.

 In 2005, Inoue collaborated with Samurai fashion magazine to make the single issue, Samurai VS Santa Inoue.
 In 2006, Shodensha helped publish the single issue magazine Santastic!
 Magazine "Saru".
 Santa Inoue created promotional drawings for T.I.'s Paper Trail also in 2008.
 In 2009, Santa Inoue worked on Dan da Barbarian, which was serialized in Comic Birz.
 Dan da Barbarian finished in 2012.
 He launched a romance manga called Motesuke in 2013, which debuted in Akita Shoten's Young Champion magazine and also released English version on Amazon Kindle.
 Santa Inoue also made original LINE stamp "Tokyo Tribe" and "Kumatta-kun".

+He also did art for the Japanese release of Straight Outta Compton and BlacKkKlansman.